munHunger/cosmos/README.md

 # Git repo for the Cosmos system.
-This repo is intended for a micro-service based Movie/TV download system.
+This repo is intended for a micro-service based Movie/TV management system.
 Each service including the frontend web-interface has its own folder in the root of the repo.

-# Colors
+# Backlog
-Color-schema for the project is based on Dark-grey/orange

-Orange: <span style="color:#FF5733">#FF5733</span>

-Grey: <span style="color:#474747">#474747</span>
+1: Refactor the common package to be more "modern"
+2: Finish prefetch cache function (create testing)
+3: Create Database access objects for each model.
+4: Add status to each movie object (wanted, released, downloading, done...)
+5: Add an endpoint to movies for searching for single movie.
+6: Investigate centralized logging functionality.
+Should be a microservice.
+Think appdynamics.

 # Building
-To build any service, run the grade build script for common as well as the gradle publish script before trying to build a service.
+To build any service, run the gradle publish script for common as well as the gradle war script for any given service to build.
-For each service: run the gradle war script and deploy the war to a tomcat server. note that each service must be deployed with an application context matching its service name, i.e. hte movies service should have the application context "/movies"
+For deployment move the war file to the tomcat webapps folder.
+Note that each service must be deployed with an application context matching its service name. i.e. the movies service should have the application context "/movies".
+This is achieved by renaming the war file to "movies" in the tomcat webapps folder.